 • Tell the history of the mine and the scientific achievements related to the mine so that this knowledge is spread both locally, nationally and internationally.
-To accomplish this should the association collect and preserve available information and artifacts.
+To accomplish this, the association should collect and preserve available information and artifacts.

 • Be a source of inspiration for all those who want to study natural science subjects (such as geology, chemistry, microbiology, etc.).